-Phase 4 – Maintaining Access As en tester already gained access to a vulnerable system, in this phase he/she try to extract as much data and also remain stealthy.
+Phase 4 – Maintaining Access As en tester already gained access to a vulnerable system, in this phase he/she tries to extract as much data and also remain stealthy.

 Phase 5 – Covering Tracks In this phase, pen tester takes all the necessary steps to hide the intrusion and possible controls left behind for future visits.
 He/she also remove all kinds of logs, uploaded backdoor(s) and anything related to the attack.

 Q4.
 What is XSS or Cross Site Scripting?